vberlier/narwhal/README.md

 ## Uninstall

-You can uninstall Unicorn using `make uninstall`.
-Just like in the installation process, use the `DESTDIR` variable to specify from where the Unicorn library and the related headers should be removed.
+You can uninstall Narwhal using `make uninstall`.
+Just like in the installation process, use the `DESTDIR` variable to specify from where the Narwhal library and the related headers should be removed.

 ```bash
 $ make uninstall DESTDIR=~/my_project
 ```

-Once again, the default destination is `/usr` so you'll need to run the command with the appropriate permissions if you want to uninstall Unicorn globally.
+Once again, the default destination is `/usr` so you'll need to run the command with the appropriate permissions if you want to uninstall Narwhal globally.

 ```bash
 $ sudo make uninstall